 Küçük Çakıl is a charming little cove that is walking distance from Old Town.

-Four to five full days is enough time to enjoy Kas and its surrounds at a relaxed pace, as well as fit in a daytrip or two (there's plenty to see in this part of Antalya).
-Strolls every evening before dinner are the best way to experience Old Town, while days can be spent enjoying the stunning coast, visiting the Greek island of Kastellorizo, hiking Turkey's deepest gorge or exploring the ancient Lycian ruins of Pinara.
+FOUR DAYS.
+Four to five full days is enough time to enjoy Kas and its surrounds at a relaxed pace, as well as fit in a daytrip or two (there’s plenty to see in this part of Antalya).
+Leisurely evening strolls are the best way to experience the Old Town, while days can be spent enjoying the stunning coast, visiting the Greek island of Kastellorizo, hiking Turkey’s deepest gorge or exploring the ancient Lycian ruins of Pinara.

 The charm of Old Town.